TorontoDeepLearning/convnet/examples/mnist/README.txt

 or
 $ train_convnet <board-id> net.pbtxt train_plus_val_data.pbtxt test_data.pbtxt

+Toronto users-
+Make sure the board is locked before running this.

 This will train the net for 100,000 updates and write the model out in the checkpoint directory.
 This takes 4-5 min (on NVIDIA Titan, may vary depending on GPU).
 Training on train_plus_val_data.pbtxt should get around 1.2% test error by